-This is what we do to remind us of how beautiful our neighbourhood is, for mental health and that Canada is a beautiful place.
+We do this to remind us of how beautiful our neighbourhood is for mental health and that Canada is a lovely place.

-Explore nature this summer even if it’s in your city by visiting walking trails or spaces that are open to the public.
+Explore nature this summer, even if it’s in your city, by visiting walking trails or spaces open to the public.

 Frugal Recipe Of The Week

-I visited the Asian Caucasian blog run by Lesli to check out these beautiful Vietnamese Spring Rolls.
+I saw the Asian Caucasian blog run by Lesli to check out these beautiful Vietnamese Spring Rolls.

-Not only are they easy to make but they are super healthy and delicious.
+They are easy to make, but they are super healthy and delicious.

-The peanut dipping sauce is a must because it’s so good and simple to make.
+The peanut dipping sauce is a must because it’s so good and straightforward to make.